Orientation of piecewise powers of a minimal homeomorphism: Strongly homeomorphisms

 Thus for all $1 \le i \le 2$ and all $x \in X_i$, we have $g_{X_i}x = g_ix$, proving that $g_{X_i} = g_i$.
 We see from the construction that $g$ is bijective and is a local homeomorphism, so $g$ is a homeomorphism.
 By the minimality of $g_{X_i}$ on $X_i$, any nonempty closed $g$-invariant set contains $X_1$ or $X_2$; since $gY_1 = Y_2$, it follows that $g$ is in fact minimal. \end{proof}

 We can now characterize the strongly \ppm property in terms of flip Kakutani equivalence.

 \begin{prop} Let $X$ be a compact Hausdorff space and let $h \in \Homeo(X)$.
-Suppose that $h$ admits a minimal-periodic partition, and that either $h$ is aperiodic or $X$ is a generalized Cantor space.
+Suppose that $h$ admits a minimal-periodic partition, and that either $h$ is aperiodic or $X$ is a minimal h-homogeneous Stone space.
 Then $h$ is strongly \ppm if and only if either $m(h)=0$, or $m(h) \ge 1$ and the spaces $(Y,h)$ for $Y$ an infinite orbit closure of $h$ all lie in a single flip Kakutani equivalence class. \end{prop}

-\begin{proof} Let $m = m(h)$.
-Suppose for the moment that $h$ is aperiodic, and write $X_1,\dots,X_m$ for the distinct infinite orbit closures of $h$.
+\begin{proof} By Proposition~\ref{prop:remove_periodic}, we may suppose that $h$ is aperiodic.
+Write $X_1,\dots,X_m$ for the distinct infinite orbit closures of $h$.

 If the systems $(X_i,h)$ are all flip Kakutani equivalent, choose a homeomorphism $h_i$ on $X_i$, so that the systems $(X_i,h_i)$ are all Kakutani equivalent and $h$ acts as either $h_i$ or $h\inv_i$ on $X_i$.
 By Proposition~\ref{prop:Kakutani_weld} there is a minimal homeomorphism $g$ of $X$ such that $h_i = g_{X_i}$; in particular, we can regard $h_i$ as an element of $\Fgp{g}$ with $o_g(h_i) = 1$.
 It is then clear that $h \in \Fgp{g}$, with $o_g(h) = \sum^m_{i=1}o_g(h_i) = m$.